bontchev/wlscrape/README.md

 The above is for Windows.
 If you use a different command shell (e.g., `bash` or `zsh` on Linux), you might need to escape the brackets in a different way, e.g.

 	sudo pip install requests\[security\]

-On some Linux systems this might not be enough.
-If, after doing it, you're still getting bizarre SSL-related errors, run the following command:

-	sudo pip install pyopenssl ndg-httpsclient pyasn1 --upgrade

 ##Usage